saitaiky/notebook/docs/docs/other/life-in-the-uk.md

     - Parliaments must be elected every three years, later changed to seven and now every five years.
     - The monarch requires annual parliamentary approval for military funding.
   - Increased press freedom after 1695, ending the need for government licenses for newspapers.
-  - Williamn and Mary's successor, Queen Anna.
+  - William and Mary's successor, Queen Anna.
     - Because **Queen Anne** had no surviving children, this uncertainty led to the Treaty of Union in Scootland was agreed in 1707.
 The Act of Union unites England, Wales, Scotland, and Ireland into the Kingdom of Great Britain, with Scotland retaining its systems.
     - **Queen Anne**'s death leads Parliament to appoint **George I** in 1714, Anne's nearest Protestant relative.
     - Sir **Robert Walpole** becomes the first Prime Minister under **George I**.